conventional-commits/conventionalcommits.org/content/next/index.fi.md

 ### Täytyykö kaikkien projektiin osallistuvien lehittäjien käyttää Tavanmukaisia muutoksia?

 Ei!
-Jos käytät squash-pohjaista työnkulkua Gitissä, projektijohtajat voivat siistiä muutosviestit mergen yhteydessä.. adding no workload to casual committers.
+Jos käytät squash-pohjaista työnkulkua Gitissä, projektijohtajat voivat siistiä muutosviestit mergen yhteydessä.
+Näin vapaamuotoisemmille kehittäjile ei koidu ylimääräistä työtaakkaa.
 A common workflow for this is to have your git system automatically squash commits from a pull request and present a form for the lead maintainer to enter the proper git commit message for the merge.

 ### How does Conventional Commits handle revert commits?